Monday, November 19, 2018

 Research on senior tourism highlights the importance of appreciating the substantial heterogeneity in this market.
 With their longer life histories, a broader range of travel and tourism motivations are seen in seniors than in their younger counterparts.
 Still, there are marketing points likely to work across the segment.
 These include opportunities for social interaction, identity-building such as through nostalgia, and skill mastery.

 A “last chance to see” campaign can succeed because of seniors’ sensitivity to the limitations in years they have ahead of them.
 And although booking travel around the commitments of grandchildren can decrease scheduling flexibility, seniors are attracted to family experiences.
 Consumers often operate on the assumption that they'll have more time in the future, but not necessarily more money.
 This doesn't mean at all that the consumers are satisfied to be wasting time.
 On the contrary, they want to feel in control of their time.
 To sell family-oriented experiences, advertise the benefits for shared enjoyment.
-And sell all-inclusive packages.
+Also, sell all-inclusive packages.
 Use the ocean cruise business model.
-Grandparents will get irritated with you if you require them to say no too often to a grandchild’s requests.
+Grandparents will get irritated with you if you require them to say no too often to a grandchild’s requests for what turn out to be costly add-ons.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology